Pesquisa-UFCAT/parepy/framework_cl_calc_pf_beta.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    Calculates the values of probability of failure or reliability index from the columns of a DataFrame that start with 'I_' (Indicator function).
-If a .txt file path is passed, this function evaluates pf and β values too.
+    Calculates the probability of failure or reliability index values ​​from a data set.
+If a .txt file path with data is provided, this function also evaluates the failure probability and reliability index values.
 </p>

 ```python